-Now mix the Peanut Butter with Chocolate and Cornflakes and you have a true winner, just like my Chocolate Peanut Butter Muffins.
-Add some crunchy cornflakes to it and you get the perfect mix of crunchy, soft, chewy and chocolaty.
-I combination I love so much, I also turned these bars into decadent Chocolate Peanut Butter Balls!
+Now mix the Peanut Butter with Chocolate and you have a true winner, just like my Chocolate Peanut Butter Muffins.
+Add some crunchy cornflakes to it and you get the perfect mix of crunchy, soft, chewy and chocolaty!
+A combination that I love so much, I also turned these bars into decadent Chocolate Peanut Butter Balls!

 This No Bake Cornflake Recipe with Peanut Butter and Chocolate makes a delicious morning and afternoon tea sweet treat or all-day sweet snack both kids and adults will love.